SGATE-IT/docs/docs/gccpay-system/en/README.md

 ![img](./_media/function-introduction.png ':size=70%')

 You can manage all payment transactions through the system.
-The following are specific functions.